Jyotsna-Shetty/VehicleInfoCheck/README.md

 Git installed on the device.

-External library – OpenCV (Enabling OpenCV – link to instructions in our repo)
+External library – OpenCV (see [Enabling OpenCV](https://github.com/Jyotsna-Shetty/VehicleInfoCheck/blob/master/README.md#enabling-opencv))

 RAM – preferably 8 GB and above (users with 4 GB RAM will have issues running the emulator).